joost-morsink/Identity/docs/overview.md

 Let Person be an SQL table storing the information in these objects.
 Let it contain some integer (identity) column for a primary key.
-It being an integer value is not relevant for the domain model, only it being _some_ value.
+The fact that the database stores this column as an integer value is not relevant for the domain model, just that it's _some_ value.
 It is the Identity Provider's responsibility to use the actual value to retrieve the object from the database, or to create an identity value based on the database value.

 Let there be some Web API that exposes this table to the world.